lp17917/proc_sim/README.md

 # Basic Processor Simulator#

-Simulation of a basic processor
+Simulation of a processor with a small instruction set to showcase processor optimisation techniques

 ##Current instructions##